-One per term there is a complete review of all the inhalers in school, in order to check they are still in date.
+One per half-term there is a complete review of all the inhalers in school, in order to check they are still in date.
 Contact will be made with parents to inform them about any inhalers that are out-of-date or close to ending so that new ones can be provided.
-Please note - that inhalers are also checked each time they are used, however the frequency of this can vary from child-to-child and therefore the termly review is to ensure the asthma care in school has a regular overview.
+Please note - that inhalers are also checked each time they are used, however the frequency of this can vary from child-to-child and therefore the half-termly review is to ensure the asthma care in school has a regular overview.
+A list of all children with inhalers is kept on the wall in the medical room, alongside the Inhaler medication bags, this details the name of each child, which class they are in and the expiry date of their inhalers.